DOCA Management Service Guide

 Get Request

-Get requests happen in real-time without cache.
-Get command require providing the Yang Xpath as described in the following:
+Get requests happen in real-time without a cache.
+Get command requires providing the YANG Xpath as described in the following:

 [